 What Is Sumac?

 Sumac berries grow on the Rhus Coriaria shrub, which is typically found in high plateau areas of the Mediterranean like Sicily, due to its wild, rocky lands.
 Sumac also grows in Turkey and can be found in parts of Iran.
 Once the berries are fully ripe, they are harvested, dried, and ground.
 The processed sumac takes on a dark red-burgundy color and the texture of ground nuts.
 It has a similar smell and taste to lemon but is not as sour.
 Sumac is widely used as an acidulant in Arabic and Lebanese cooking, and similar to salt, it brings out the natural flavors of the foods it is cooked with.

 The name sumac comes from the Aramaic word summaq which means "dark red."
 As far back as 2,000 years ago, sumac was noted for its healthful properties, namely as a diuretic and anti-flatulent, by Roman Emperor Nero's physician, Pedanius Dioscorides.
 Before lemons made their way into Europe, the Romans used sumac to add a tanginess to dishes.

 In North America, indigenous peoples and early pioneers used sumac to treat a variety of ailments, from coughs and sore throats to stomachaches and wounds.

-The flavor of sumac is quite surprising.
-It has levels of tart and fruity flavors that can only be described as having an element of lemony goodness.
-This sweet but sour taste is followed by an astringent powerful taste bud punch.
+The flavor of sumac is quite surprising as the deep red spice is reminiscent of fresh lemon juice.
+This sweet but sour taste is followed by an astringent powerful punch.
 While having a diverse flavor profile, sumac still blends exceptionally well with other spices such as allspice, chili, thyme, and cumin.